 School Readiness & Independence

-In this final stage of the foundational years, in preparation for conventional school, children can benefit greatly from being enrolled in a preschool or kindergarten environment.
+In this final stage of the foundational years, in preparation for conventional school, children can benefit greatly from being enrolled in a preschool or kindy environment.

 Here, our focus is to create a smooth transition into traditional schooling, whilst also setting the stage for what we hope will be a lifelong love of learning.